Vision, Principles and Funding

 These principles mean that support from Inclusion Melbourne aims to look like a typical life in the community and not a set program of activities.
 This is our approach for achieving practical community inclusion.
 Inclusion Melbourne recognises that people learn best by doing the ‘real thing’, not by practising somewhere else.
 The implications of this are that Inclusion Melbourne support arrangements:

-No. Inclusion Melbourne is proudly an independent charity, formed in 1950 by a group of families who were told to place their children in an institution.
+No. Inclusion Melbourne is a proudly independent charity, formed in 1950 by a group of families who were told to place their children in an institution.
 Their pioneering spirit still drives the board and staff in all that we do.
 As our founders said, “I don’t always know what I want, but I know I don’t want that”.
 This phrase is commonly heard in staff meetings, where staff focus on avoiding the things that people don’t want and continue to work with people to explore and discover what is personally meaningful.

 In addition to being an independent disability services provider in Melbourne, we are also a registered training organisation (RTO).